 - 1 tsp salt

 Mix well and store in an airtight container.
-Trust me — this will become your go-to blend for ribs, chicken, and even grilled veggies.
+This blend will become your go-to for ribs, chicken, and even grilled veggies.
+Professional chefs recommend making rubs in batches of 2-3 cups for optimal freshness.

 Buying Guide: Best Tools & Containers for Spice Lovers